MindNetML/Fresno_state_IS160/README.md

 # 📚 Fresno State IS160: Artificial Intelligence in Business Labs

 Welcome to the repository for IS160 labs taught by **Dr. Choi**.
-This repository contains 8 labs spanning from manual calculations in Deep Learning to explorations using the Stable Diffusion tool.
+This repository contains 14 labs spanning from manual calculations in Deep Learning to explorations using the Stable Diffusion tool and AI-driven information systems.

 ## 📖 Table of Contents